 McGlasson is open from July to the end of November, 7 days a week.
 Mon- Fri 9-6, Sat & Sun 9-5.

-About an hour outside of Louisville in Owenton, Kentucky, Ayres Family Orchard really puts the “family” in Family Orchard.
+About an hour away from Louisville – and an hour away from Lexington – in Owenton, Kentucky, Ayres Family Orchard really puts the “family” in Family Orchard.
 Recently downsized from about 1000 trees to about 200 trees, Ayres keeps a close eye throughout the growing season, sharing updates on their Facebook page about the progress of the crops.

 Their facebook page is quite active with transparency on how the current harvest looks and tastes, as well as updates on when you can find them at the Owen County Farmers Market for fresh picked goodies.
 It’s also important to check out the page before you visit, as they sell out early in the season.